georchestra/georchestra/extractorapp/README.md

  * the first one is an acknowledgment from the platform that the job has been taken into account,
  * the second one is sent when the job is finished.
 It contains the link to download an archive.

-Templates for these emails can be found in config/defaults/extractorapp/WEB-INF/templates/ This gives you the opportunity to override them by copying to your own profile.
+Templates for these emails are defined in the [datadir](https://github.com/georchestra/datadir/tree/18.06/extractorapp/templates).
+This gives you the opportunity to adapt them in your own datadir.

 By default, the ack mail template does not support string substitution (apart from `{publicUrl}`, that will be replaced by the instance URL), but the second email template does.
 These variables are: